-In 2004, the Defense Information Services Agency (DISA) commissioned a study from the Open GIS (Geospatial Information Services) Consortium, Inc. (OGC to define the role of Enterprise Service Management for DISA.
+The Defense Information Systems Agency (DISA) commissioned a study from the Open Geospatial Information Services (GIS) Consortium, Inc. to define the role of Enterprise Service Management for DISA.
 The study recommended the adoption of a recognized framework for guiding principles in Information Technology Service Management (ITSM) initiatives.
-Based on that recommendation, DISA established the ITSM Office as an organizational change agent to lead the Agency in process improvement for governance, processes, and technologies.
+Based on that recommendation, DISA established the ITSM Office (ITSMO) as an organizational change agent to lead the Agency in process improvement for governance, processes, and technologies to improve the delivery of IT services.